 DescriptionMean 18 is a golf simulation released in the early years of 16-bit technology.
 The three-click control system was used, whereby the first click starts the swing, the second sets the power, and the third sets draw or fade.

 Apart from the Bush Hill course the game comes with Famous Course Disk Volume I which includes:

 - Pebble Beach, California, USA

 Beginner and Expert difficulty options are given - the latter mode has more pronounced draw and fade effects, making the timing of the third click even more crucial.
 You can also choose between regular and professional tees - in the latter option the distance on the holes is longer, and the computer doesn't choose the best club automatically.
 Because long drives aren't a crucial aspect of many of the holes, the Beginner/Expert setting is a bigger factor on your likely scoring.
-A unique feature for the day was the Course Designer, which was quite versatile with practice.

 - "Mean 18 Ultimate Golf" -- Atari 7800 alternate title

-ReferencesThe gopher with sunglasses dancing on the title screen is a reference to the last scene of the movie "Caddy Shack".
+ReferencesThe gopher with sunglasses dancing on the title screen is a reference to the last scene of the movie Caddy Shack.

 Y2K BugWhen registering a high score, the player is required to enter the current date in three parts; month, day and year.
 (Why the computer clock couldn't be consulted is not known!).
 When entering the year part, only 2-digit values between 86 and 99 are accepted.